likicv/usysml-test-cases/README.md

 any specific implementation, it is sometimes useful to think of uSysML as being a limited implementation of the SysML v2 specification.
-Consider an implementation corresponding to uSysML v0.01.
-This would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
-Furthermore, every model specified by uSysML would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
+Consider an implementation corresponding to uSysML v0.01 that supports only the SysML v2 keywords `package`, `part`, `part def` and nothing else (see the table above).
+Every model specified by such implementation would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
 The reverse is not true: because uSysML implementations are limited general SysML v2 models would not be necessarily parseable by an uSysML implementation.

 # References